serpaef/express-brew/README.md

 app.listen(PORT);
 ```

-Now if you receive a request with a body which contains a "brew_coffee" key, your server will return a response with status 418 and a message "I'm a teapot, no coffee here."
+Now if you receive a request with a body which contains a "brew_coffee" key which is not *false*, your server will return a response with status 418 and a message "I'm a teapot, no coffee here."